jduepmeier/mpdinfo/README.md

 MPDPORT sets the port

 You can use a config file, too.
-See [a relative link](sample.conf) for more info. mpdinfo only loads the config with --config <path-to-config>.
+See [sample.conf](sample.conf) for more info. mpdinfo only loads the config with --config <path-to-config>.

 use